 My client presented very well during her deposition.
 During a break, we were able to negotiate a fair resolution, and we resolved the case for $40,000.00.

-We can Review Your USAA Claim For Free
+We can Review Your USAA Insurance Claim For Free

-Think you have a USAA claim?
-We will have an attorney who routinely handles USAA claims review your claim for free.
+Think you have a USAA car accident claim?
+We will have a personal injury attorney who routinely handles USA auto accident claims review your USAA claim for free.